 What is "Minimal Risk Review"?

 Minimal Risk Review (sometimes referred to as "Expedited Review") is intended to provide a review for research projects that pose only a minimal amount of risk to subjects.
 A minimal amount of risk is equivalent to that which would be encountered by an average person in their daily life.
-Rather than requiring a meeting of the full Human Subjects Review Council, Minimal Risk review is conducted by a subcouncil of its members.
-Typically, members of the subcouncil independently review the application materials and forward their recommendations to the HSRC Chair.
-The proposal is approved if all members of the subcouncil approve it; otherwise it is referred for "Full Board Review" at a scheduled meeting of the Human Subjects Review Council.
+Rather than requiring a meeting of the full Human Subjects Review Council, Minimal Risk review is conducted by a subcommittee of its members.
+Typically, subcommittee members independently review the application materials and forward their recommendations to the HSRC Chair.
+The proposal is approved if all subcommittee members approve it; otherwise it is referred for "Full Board Review" at a scheduled meeting of the Human Subjects Review Council.